aptoma/softmandel/README.md

 ### Continuous Integration

-All projects shall be integrated with a continuous integration server.
+All projects should be integrated with a continuous integration server.
 Unless you have non-negotiable needs that [Travis CI](https://magnum.travis-ci.com/) can't meet, use Travis CI.

-__Requirements__

-- The CI project shall run automatically, usually by time interval / commit.
-- Failed builds should be reported to project owner or other responsible persons.
-- Resolving broken builds should be a high priority for all developers

-#### Build tools

-Some sort of build tool / script for a project is required for an easy integration with CI.
-We recommend using either [Ant](http://ant.apache.org/) or [Grunt](http://gruntjs.com/) to perform these tasks.
-For an example with Grunt look at the [silex bootstrap](https://github.com/aptoma/silex-bootstrap).
+Never merge or deploy failing builds.

 ## Application Design and Life Cycle